kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

   - path: spec/containers/env/valueFrom/secretKeyRef/name
     version: v1
     kind: Pod
-  # add additional paths to resource fields
 ```

 ## Customizing transformer configurations

 Kustomize has a default set of transformer configurations.
-You can save the default transformer configurations
+You can view the default transformer configurations by saving them to a local directory by calling kustomize config save -d.

-to a local directory by calling `kustomize config save -d`.
-Kustomize allows modifying those configuration files and using them in a kustomization.yaml file.
+Kustomize also supports adding extra transformer configurations by adding configuration files in the kustomization.yaml file.
 This tutorial shows how to customize those configurations to:

 - [support a CRD type](crd/README.md)
 - add extra fields for variable substitution